TABLE OF CONTENTS

 A LiDAR image from Velodyne’s 3D mapping system for drones

-Doing aerial data collection with LiDAR with drones instead of airplanes was a relatively new land surveying technique a decade ago.
-Today, it’s becoming more and more common.
+Doing aerial data collection with LiDAR by drone instead of by airplane was a new land surveying technique a decade ago.
+Today, it’s fairly common.

 The approach uses high precision laser (i.e., LiDAR) scanners, GPS, and Inertial Navigation Systems (INS).
 These three data sources combined allow for incredibly precise 3D mapping.